Continuing Education Credits

 Fixing steam heating systems from boilers to radiators can save money, reduce carbon emissions, and increase comfort in our buildings.
 How far can improving these systems get us on our way to 80x50?
 What is steam distribution’s future role in our buildings?

-This event will highlight key findings from Urban Green’s latest research and tackle pressing questions that directly affect New York City policy makers, consultants, boiler engineers and contractors, and building owners.
+This event will highlight key findings from Urban Green’s latest research report, Demystifying Steam and tackle pressing questions that directly affect New York City policymakers, consultants, boiler engineers and contractors, and building owners.

 Sean leads Urban Green’s Research team.
 He is responsible for identifying and executing studies that reveal industry trends and influence building design.
 He has worked in the energy and utility space for over 10 years and has specialized in building science and analysis.
 Sean has improved energy efficiency and asset maintenance programs at Pacific Gas & Electric and Sempra utilities in California.
 He has conducted research with the NRDC and USGBC, managed mechanical design projects with Integral Group and helped sustainability software startup Sefaira build its product and develop a portfolio of architectural and engineering clients.